SwiftyChicken/dotfiles/README.md

 <pre>
   _______________________________
 /    Thanks for passing by :)     \
-\ Dotfiles info are comming soon!  / ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨
+\ Dotfiles manual is comming soon!/ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨
 	  \ \	     .".".".
 	    \\	   (`       `)               _.-=-.